A New Effective Potential for Deuteron: Introduction

 \section{Introduction}

-Symmetry is closely related to harmony, beauty and unity.
-In physics, it is origin of invariant quantities, conservation laws, continuity equations and wave equations.
-These laws and equations have helped scientists to predict very important aspects of the fact, theoretically (e.g. Higgs boson and gravitational waves, which have taken several years to be discovered and confirmed [1,2]).
-Supersymmetry (SUSY), is one of the most beautiful theoretical achievements of scientists that has been proposed for explaining physics inconsistencies [3-7].
-In this regard, supersymmetric quantum mechanics (SUSY QM) is a modern version of quantum mechanics that introduces quantities and concepts such as superpotential, partner potentials, Hamiltonians hierarchy and shape invariant potentials [8-14].
-The beautiful mathematical strategies in SUSY QM indicate which problems are analytically solvable.
-Furthermore, approximation methods in SUSY QM provide more accurate results than those in quantum mechanics [14].

 Deuteron as the simplest nucleus consists of two nucleons.
 Study of deuteron provides useful information about static nucleon-nucleon (NN) interaction.
-The Yukawa's hypothesis (1935) was the first theoretical description of the NN interaction, on the basis of which, fermions interact with each other via the exchange of bosons whose masses are related to the range of the interactions [15].
-A boson was named $\pi$ meson (or pion) was discovered about 12 years later so that its characteristics were same as that of Yukawa's hypothesis prediction and brought the Nobel Prize to Yukawa [16,17].
 The one pion exchange potential (OPEP) is an extended version of Yukawa potential that dominates in nucleon spacings above 3 fm, and is reasonable for spacings above 2 fm.
-However, the theoretical and experimental studies have shown that the nuclear force is not just a matter of an exchange of single pion [18,19].
+However, the theoretical and experimental studies have shown that the nuclear force is not just a matter of an exchange of single pion \cite{Bertulani2007}.
 In addition, the exact study of NN interaction requires a more fundamental theory.
 Nevertheless, with good approximation, at long ranges, nucleons can still be considered structureless particles and OPEP is fitting for describing the NN interaction.